 I pay £9.99 a month on the plan I’m on which include £7.99 of trade credit.
 This is the cost of making one buy or sell and the credit lasts for three months.
-The platform also offers “free regular investing” to any funds that are [to confirm] which includes most of my favourite funds.
+The platform also offers “free regular investing” on a wide range of funds, including FTSE 350 shares.
+The available options include all but one of my favourite funds.
 This means that I have more than enough credit to make any additional investments I would like to.
 I am a real “buy and hold” investor and have not made any sales since opening the ISA.

 - Do-It-Yourself approach – I wanted to take a DIY approach as I wanted to learn as I went along through making my own decisions so steered clear of robo-advisor platforms like Nutmeg or one that offers ready-made portfolios like AJ Bell.
 Another platform of this type is iWeb, which could work out cheaper if you are not doing a lot of trading.

 - Free regular investing – as long as you are investing more than £25 a month you can invest as many times as you like for free.
 There is a wide range of products you can do this for – funds, investment trusts, ETFs or individual stocks – whereas other similar platforms that also offer this free regular investing option only do it for a restricted type of product.